smartdevicelink/rpc_builder_app_android/README.md

 The settings page allows the user to select the currently used RPC spec file, and the transport layer.

 By default, there are two Mobile_API.xml files used to generate the RPC interfaces usable by the app.
-Please be sure to select this file to proceed.
+Please be sure to select one of these files to proceed.

 For the transport layer the current options included BT (Bluetooth) or TCP/IP.
 If TCP/IP is selected the user has to input the SDL Server IP Address and Port.
 If using BT, you can disregard these two fields.